History of Kobe Bryant in Timeline

 Loading Video...

-2012: Honored as a McDonald's All-American
+2012: Honored as One of the Greatest McDonald's All-Americans

-2012: Second Gold Medal at the Olympics
+2012: Bryant Won Another Gold Medal at the Summer Olympics

 In 2012, Kobe Bryant won another gold medal at the Summer Olympics.

-2012: Selected as the player general managers would want to take a clutch shot
+2012: Selected as player to take clutch shot

-In a 2012 annual survey of NBA general managers, Bryant was selected for the 10th consecutive season as the player general managers would want to take a clutch shot with a game on the line.
+In a 2012 annual survey of NBA general managers, Kobe Bryant was selected for the 10th consecutive season as the player general managers would want to take a clutch shot with a game on the line.

-January 11, 2013: Called off their divorce
+January 11, 2013: Divorce called off

-April 10, 2013: First player with 47 points, eight rebounds, five assists, four blocks, and three steals in a game
+April 10, 2013: First player with 47 points, eight rebounds, five assists, four blocks, and three steals

-2013: Listed as fifth-highest paid sports star in the world
+2013: Ranked fifth-highest paid sports star

 2013: Launch of Granity Studios